sunilvijayan7/envy/README.md

-# envy.github.io

 <h1 align="center">ENVY - A multi purpose React JS, Bootstrap 4 landing page template</h1>
-<h3 align="center">Envy is a React JS Landing page application to showcase your products and services developed in React JS, HTML5, Node JS, SCSS,CSS and Typescript.
-It is an excellent HTML template for startup, business, application, saas, marketing, agency, business etc. It’s fully responsive and built with bootstrap v4.4.1.
+<h3 align="center">Envy is a React JS Landing page application to showcase your products and services developed in React JS, HTML5, Node JS, SCSS,CSS and Typescript.</h3>
+<h4  align="center"> It is an excellent HTML template for startup, business, application, saas, marketing, agency, business etc. It’s fully responsive and built with bootstrap v4.4.1.
 Users will love your site because it gives them a unique user experience (UX), clean, modern & beautiful design.
-You will be easily able to customize it for your needs.</h3>
+You will be easily able to customize it for your needs.</h4>

 <p>Take a look on the working demo<a href="https://envy.github.io"> here </a></p>
 <h3 align="left">Features</h3>